Blue-Rocket/BlueRocketFuelApp/README.md

 ----
-See the code in both the App and BlueRocketFuel projects as examples, and to learn more.
-See the Ping, Register, Login, and Profile endpoint classes provided in the BlueRocketFuel framework project for examples of creating end point subclasses.
+See the code in both the BlueRocketFuelApp and BlueRocketFuelCore projects as examples, and to learn more.
+See the Ping, Register, Login, and Profile endpoint classes provided in the BlueRocketFuelCore project for examples of creating end point subclasses.